 M-76 Revenant (Available from Act 2 Collector Ship)

-The M-76 Revenant can only be used if you select Soldier class for your Shepard, and choose it during the Collector Ship mission.
-It packs a ton of ammo in the magazine and reserves, however the low accuracy and high recoil make it a difficult beast to tame with its high fire rate.
+The M-76 Revenant is only available if you choose the Soldier class for your Shepard, and select it during the Collector Ship mission.
+It packs a ton of ammo in the magazine and reserves, however the low accuracy and high recoil make it a difficult beast to tame due to its high fire rate.
 You can counter some of this with the Adrenaline Rush power, and should focus on close range combat while firing in quick bursts.

 Mass Effect 2 weapons - SMGs